-The first two columns of Table 9 show the dynamic percentage of all branches that are executed in library code, followed by the percentage of those branch sites that are recorded in the cross-validation profile.
+The first two columns of Table 9 show the dynamic percentage of all branches that are executed in library code, followed by the percentage of those branches that are recorded in the cross-validation profile.
 For example, 65% of the conditional branches executed by NAS were executed in library code, and 80% of those branches were executed (covered) in a cross-validation profile.
-Thus, $65\% \times 80\%$, or 52%, of the total branches executed by library profiles from other programs.
+Thus, $65\% \times 80\%$, or 52%, of the total branches executed by NAS were predicted by library profiles from other programs.

 The next four columns, under the major heading "Library Miss Rates for Branches in Cross Profile", shows the mispredict rates for all the conditional branches in a program that are covered in the cross-validation profile.
 We created a normalized cross-validation profile as before.
 Since we are addressing multiple libraries, we included profiles from each library that the program used into a combined cross-validation profile.
 We only used the programs mentioned in the previous section to form the cross-validation profile for a specific library.
-For example, when gathering the statistics for alvinn, which uses libc and libm, we combined the profiles for libc for all the programs shown in Table 5, leaving out alvinn as before.
-Then, for libm, we combined all the profiles for the 14 programs listed in Table 8 under libm.
-These two combined cross-validation profiles were then used to predict library branches for alvinn.
-We repeated this process creating a combined cross-validation profile for each program, and we used the "normalized" cross-validation profiles when reporting miss rates.
+For example, when gathering the statistics for alvinn, which uses libc and libm, we combined the profiles for libc for all the programs shown in Table 6, leaving out alvinn as before.
+Then, for libm, we combined all the profiles for the 14 programs listed in Table 8.
+We repeated this process creating a combined cross-validation profile for each program, and we used the "normalized" cross-validation profiles when reporting mispredict rates.

 The results in columns 3 through 6 in Table 9 show the library misprediction rates for only branches in the cross-validation profile.
 These miss rates apply to $34\% \times 92\%$, or 31% of the conditional branches executed on average for the programs we examined.
 Overall, the low misprediction rates indicate that applying profiled-directed optimizations to library routines would be useful, reducing the average branch misprediction rate for conditional branches executed in libraries to 12%.
-This mispredict rate is comparable to the results Fisher and Freundenberger observed when using different runs of a program to predict the outcome of the same program [8].
+This mispredict rate is comparable to the results Fisher and Freundenberger observed when using different runs of a program to predict the outcome of the same program.
 They found for their C/Integer benchmarks that using different profiles gave them a prediction accuracy between 75% to 95% of "perfect" branch prediction.
 In Table 9 the "C Avg" results show that, 82%/92%, or 89% of the Perfect branch prediction accuracy is achieved for conditional branches using profiles from different applications.